zypheroq/BITBURNER-ARCADE/README.md

 Buy:
 Buys servers with a while(true) loop, feel free to change this one.

-Filler:
-Fills up your home ram a little bit to keep it on top.

 KillAll:
 Kills every hacking.script on every server.